Other options

 What students say...

 Communication Studies is essentially an interdisciplinary subject.
 At Liverpool, we got the opportunity to learn film, documentary, journalism, immersive media, and so on.
-Students are welcomed to the lecturers’ office hour ask any questions.
+Students are welcomed to the lecturers’ office hour to ask any questions.